markmnl/fmsg/SPECIFICATION.md

 ### Notes

 * A new connection is opened from the receiving host to the purported sender (defined in origin field of the message header) so the receiving host can verify sending host indeed exists _and_ can prove they are sending this message (in the CHALLENGE, CHALLENGE RESP exchange).
-Before opening the second connection hosts are encouraged to lookup origin does indeed exist at the IP address recieved from.
+Before opening the second connection hosts are encouraged to lookup origin does indeed exist at the IP address message is being recieved from.
 * A host reaching the TERMINATE step should tear down connection(s) without regard for the other end because they must be either malicious or not following the protocol!
 * Where a message is being sent and connection closed in the diagram, closing only starts after message is sent/received, i.e. not concurrently.